michaelmartinez2/github-slideshow/_posts/0000-01-02-michaelmartinez2.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Mike's Slide"
 ---
 YO YO YO
 Use the left arrow to go back!